Robert C. Farrell: Biography

 Farrell was born in Natchez, Mississippi, on October 1, 1936, and moved with his family to New Orleans and Newark, New Jersey, before settling in Los Angeles, where he attended Los Angeles High School, graduating in 1954.
 He enlisted in the Navy and in 1956 was promoted to midshipman.
 After his service, he received a Navy scholarship to earn a Bachelor of Arts degree in Near Eastern Studies at UCLA in 1961.
 He returned to UCLA in 1962, where he studied journalism.

 Farrell began his journalistic career as a reporter for the black-oriented California Eagle newspaper and on the Los Angeles Sentinel.
 He was also a correspondent for Jet magazine.
 In 1966 he published his own newspaper in Watts, the Star-Review.
 He also helped research and prepare a UCLA report on hard-core unemployment in South Los Angeles.

 Farrell married Willie Mae Reese on October 30, 1965.
 They divorced in August 1974.
 There is one daughter from this union, Mia Ann Farrell.
 Farrell then married Essiebea L. Hayes and they were separated in April 1984.
 They divorced in September 1986.
 There is one daughter from this union, Kongit Arlicekathinia Farrell.
 Farrell is married to Windy Barnes-Farrell.

 Politics

 Campaigns

 Farrell's first involvement in political life was in the Johnson-Humphrey Presidential campaign of 1964, and in 1970 he was statewide black communities coordinator in John Tunney's U.S. Senate race.
 In 1971 he was deputy minority communities director on the national staff of George McGovern, who was seeking the Democratic presidential nomination.
 He next worked for Tom Bradley's mayoral campaigns.

 City Council

-Farrell in 1986 while on the Los Angeles City Council.